PacificBiosciences/IsoSeq/docs/umi/cli-workflow.md

     $ ls movie1.fltnc.bam movie2.fltnc.bam movieN.fltnc.bam > fltnc.fofn

-## Step 5 - Cell Barcode Correction
+## Step 5 - Cell Barcode Correction and Real Cell Identification
-This step identifies 10x cell barcode errors and correct them.
+This step identifies 10x cell barcode errors and corrects them.
 The tool uses the 10x cell barcode whitelist to reassign erroneous barcodes based on edit distance.
+Additionally, *correct* estimates which reads are likely to originate from a real cell and labels them using the `rc` tag.

-**Method**
+**Barcode Correction Method**

 First, the *correct* tool builds a Locality-Sensitive Hashing (LSH) index over the 10x whitelist barcode subsequences.
 In the second step, *correct* uses the LSH index to map raw input barcodes to their nearest barcodes in the truth-set.